SQL Alchemy MCP server

 Stats

-MCP Alchemy connects Claude Desktop directly to your databases, allowing it to help explore database structure, assist with SQL queries, display table relationships, and analyze large datasets.
-It works with PostgreSQL, MySQL, MariaDB, SQLite, Oracle, MS SQL Server, CrateDB, and other SQLAlchemy-compatible databases.
+MCP Alchemy connects Claude Desktop directly to your databases, turning Claude into your database expert.
+It helps you explore database structures, write SQL queries, display relationships between tables, and analyze large datasets.
+The tool works with PostgreSQL, MySQL, MariaDB, SQLite, Oracle, MS SQL Server, and other SQLAlchemy-compatible databases.

 Installation